 85% of the canaries diet by volume should be pellets (or seed if you

 choose to feed a seed diet).
-We do
+I do

-provide bird gravel to our canaries at all times.
+provide bird gravel to my canaries at all times.

 Gravel aids the bird’s digestion since they have no teeth.

 Most birds will eat some gravel from time to time.

 birds are also used to taking a bath in the type of bird bath that attaches to

 temperature water and offer the bath early enough in the day so that the canary